brett3182/TCL-Workshop/README.md

 2. User provides a CSV file which doesn't exist.
 3. User requests '-help'.

-Having said this, now we will work on our shell script:
+With that said, we will now move on to the shell script.
+It includes a logo featuring my name, followed by some basic details.

 ```